The Tavistock and Portman NHS Foundation Trust has a long and valued tradition of offering training to mental health professionals from overseas.

 If you require further information about our visa process, please contact our overseas student office.

 All our courses delivered in the UK will be delivered and assessed in UK English.
-Where your first language is not English, you must meet our entry requirements in respect of English language competence and have at least IELTs 6.5 or equivalent level to enter a Master’s programme.
+Where your first language is not English, you must meet our entry requirements in respect of English language competence and have at least IELTs 6.5 or equivalent level to gain admission to our courses.

 During the application